treee111/wahooMapsCreator/docs/CONTRIBUTING.md

 ### Pull Requests
 #### Pull Request Title
 The pull request title is a short description of the change to be introduced in the repository.
-The pull request tilte will later on be used for the squash commit summary and then appear in the CHANGELOG.
+The pull request title will later on be used for the squash commit summary and then appear in the CHANGELOG.
 - The title should be 50-70 characters long.
 - The commit summary must be **prefixed** by one of the following types.